 Calculating the TOG elevation

-TOG elevation from top of drum = Insulation thickness + 50 mm clearance + Platform member depth (assume 200mm minimum) + 30 mm grating.
+TOG elevation from the top of the drum = Insulation thickness + 50 mm clearance + Platform member depth (assume 200mm minimum) + 30 mm grating.
 Round off to the next higher multiple of 10.

 A platform should cover all the nozzles that need access for operations and maintenance.
-Ideally a space of 750mm should be provided around 3 sides of a nozzle.
+Ideally, a space of 750mm should be provided around 3 sides of a nozzle.
 This may be lowered at the discretion of the piping lead.

 Also, the shape of the platform should allow side entry from the access ladder.

 Platforms longer than 6 m should have two access ladders.

 An access ladder is provided for entry to equipment platforms.
 It is also to be utilized for access to instrument connections that are inaccessible from the working level.
 The ladder should side entry type, wherever possible.